return to Natural Dog Health Remedies

 Lymphoma that occurs in the skin can present itself in several different ways, including single or multiple lumps in the skin, or mouth.
 These lesions can be red, itchy, and ulcerated.

-The exact cause of canine lymphosarcoma is unknown, although there seems to be increased risk in dogs who have been exposed to the herbicide 2,4-D. Other possible causes include exposure to strong magnetic fields, or genetic predisposition.
+The exact cause is unknown, although there seems to be increased risk in dogs who have been exposed to the herbicide 2,4-D. Other possible causes include exposure to strong magnetic fields, or genetic predisposition.

-The following breeds of dogs tend to have a higher risk of developing canine lymphosarcoma:
+Breed-wise, the following breeds of dogs tend to have a higher risk of developing lymphoma:

 • Golden retrievers;